-Join Dennis Taylor for an in-depth discussion in this video Using worksheet navigation tips, part of Excel 2007: Managing Multiple Worksheets and Workbooks.
+Join Dennis Taylor for an in-depth discussion in this video Using worksheet navigation tips, part of Managing Multiple Worksheets and Workbooks with Excel 2007.

 An Excel workbook can have many sheets.
 It's limited only by memory.
 Here's a workbook called Sample that has quite a few worksheets in it.
 If I sent this to you and you'd never seen it before or maybe it's one of your files that you haven't seen in a long time, it's a good idea to get oriented with the workbook to figure out what's going on.
 Many of us will start clicking sheet names at the bottom.
 It's not a bad idea.
 But the arrows in the lower-left corner of an Excel workbook are referred to as navigation arrows.
 Right-click on those arrows and you'll get a vertical list of sheet names.

 The top-down order of those names matches the left or right order that we see at the bottom of the screen.
 And usually when you do this, you're seeing a lot more sheet names this way than you might as you look first across the bottom of the screen.
 A workbook as I said has many or can have many many worksheets.
 This technique here will show you no more than 16 sheets.
 So if you have a workbook with more than that, the last entry will say more sheets and this isn't quite so efficient, but it's still handy at times.
 Another thing you can do to facilitate usage of worksheets is to put the mouse at that point where the sheet names end at the bottom of the screen here and the scroll bar begins.